 The University welcomes applications from prospective international students.

 Our programs are primarily designed for the individual who is employed full-time and wishes to enroll in graduate studies on a part-time basis.
 Full-time enrollment at the graduate level is nine (9) credit hours per semester and is required for international students studying on an F-1 or J visa.
+The University does not provide any type of housing for graduate students.

 In order to qualify for admittance, a graduate international applicant must have the equivalent of a four-year baccalaureate degree with a minimum cumulative GPA of at least a 2.75 on a 4.0 scale and in some of the above programs a minimum 3.0 is required.
 The international student must also demonstrate proficiency in the English language through the TOEFL (Test of English as a Foreign Language) or International English Language Testing system (IELTS) if English is not the primary language spoken in the household.
 A minimum score of 570 (paper test) or 80 (Internet test) is required on the TOEFL or a minimum 6.5 on the IELTS for admission.
 All applicants are expected to meet all admission requirements in order to be considered as we do not grant conditional admits.